chrisblach/ClusteringSpamorHam/README.md

 As DBScan is very sensitive to parameters, if we had a lot of time to tweak the parameters, we think this algorithm can go really far.
 We are not good at regex, so fixing the feature extraction regex would give a better score.

+newApproach.py:
+Clustering algorithm.
+Give it the Documents.csv, and specify outputs throughout the code.

+trivial.py:
+Just regex, very simple but got the highest score.
+Give it the Documents.csv, and specify output.

+Both file should run normally if you have all libraries